astrorama/PhosphorosDoc/source/user_manual/advanced/luminosity_prior.rst

 Luminosity Prior
 ================
+In the following, *luminosity prior* refere to a prior applied to the model determination which value is dependent of the absolute magnitude or luminosity of each model.
+The absolute magnitude and luminosity are computed from the flux of the model for a selected filter at 10[pc] scaled with the source scale factor for this model and then corrected with the luminosity distance for the model's redshift.

+We use the term *luminosity function* for a function giving the density as a function of the luminosity.
+Up to a global normalization the luminosity function is a probability density and its value can be used into the luminosity prior.

 Luminosity Prior Configuration
 ------------------------------
 In order to apply a luminosity prior to the analysis one first have to define it.
 One must choose to work in **magnitude** or **flux**, specify for which **filter** the luminosity is computed (note that this filter is not necessary one of the source catalog) whether the luminosity has to be corrected for intrinsic reddening and provide a **luminosity function**.